Ifeisaiah/FCC-Scatterplot-graph-with-d3/README.md

 # FCC-Scatterplot-graph-with-d3
-This is my solution to freeCodeCamp's scatterplot graph test from the Data Visualization course.
+This is my solution to freeCodeCamp's scatterplot graph test from the Data Visualization course https://codepen.io/Luwa_I/pen/bGmZGqp.
 I hope you find this helpful as I myself was thoroughly frustrated before I figured it out by getting help online.

 First, we are told to create our scatter plot similar to this https://scatterplot-graph.freecodecamp.rocks/